north3221/north3221SmartThings/README.md

  Device Handler:    <a href="https://raw.githubusercontent.com/north3221/north3221SmartThings/beta/devicetypes/north3221/kodi-client.src/kodi-client.groovy">Copy and paste this code into a new 'Device Handler'</a>
  Smartapp:          <a href="https://raw.githubusercontent.com/north3221/north3221SmartThings/beta/smartapps/north3221/kodi-manager-cbs.src/kodi-manager-cbs.groovy">Copy and paste this code into a new 'Smartapp'</a>

+ **OAuth**: You must enable OAuth for the smartapp for any release

+ Once you have the smartapp and device handler then go to the smartthings mobile app
+ Marketplace>SmartApps>My Apps>KODI Manager CBs
+ Enter the details for your Kodi (you need the IP, port, username etc discussed above)
+ Client Name = Smartapp and Assign a name = Device Handler
+ Repeat for any Kodi instances you want to create.
+You will have a smartapp and device handler for each (named as per above step)

 ###Version 1.0